-- ✓ Achieved: Coltsfoot was contained to existing areas of infestation. - ✓ Achieved: Reports of occurrence followed up. - ✓ Achieved: Annual report completed.
+- Achieved: Coltsfoot was contained to existing areas of infestation. - Achieved: Reports of occurrence followed up. - Achieved: Annual report completed.

-3 known locations in Canterbury, on Crown land in the Arthur's Pass and Rakaia catchments and in the Eyre River west of Oxford.
-No inspection or control occurred this year in Arthur's Pass/Rakaia.
+There are 3 known locations in Canterbury, on Crown land in the Arthur's Pass and Rakaia catchments, and in the Eyre River west of Oxford.
+Five recently active sites were inspected with a total of 10 Coltsfoot plants found and controlled.
 Environment Canterbury staff plan to meet with Department of Conservation to establish a collaborative partnership for future control for this area.
 Environment Canterbury has previously taken responsibility for all control at this expansive site (>1100 ha) with >\$500k spent over >20 years.
-In the Eyre Riverbed 18 plants were controlled at inspection of known areas.
-The 2019-20 work programme will concentrate on inspecting and controlling active sites in the Arthurs Pass/Rakaia catchments.